 That’s it!
-A totally unique hanging lamp for a guest bedroom.
+A totally unique DIY pendant light for a guest bedroom.
 Maybe it will distract my wife from the crown molding that we still need to install.

 I hope this inspires you to find a use for thrifty pieces and other miscellaneous parts just laying around the house.

-Thanks Honey, for making and installing my “new” basket pendant light.
+Thanks Honey, for making and installing my “new” hanging lamp.
 I really love how it looks, and I love that it’s centered.